Embracing All of Me

 The podcast emphasizes themes of self-discovery, mental health, and artistic expression, with episodes exploring topics such as the mental health needs of bisexual communities of color and the power of identity-focused writing.
 Specific episode examples include insights from Dr. Tangela Roberts on advancing bi+ mental health and Aaron H. Aceves discussing the importance of representation in literature.

-Hosted by Ross Victory, award-winning author, poet, music artist, and creative entrepreneur, this podcast is both a statement and an invitation: to be and become.
+Hosted by Ross Victory, an award-winning multidisciplinary author, poet, music artist, and creative entrepreneur from Los Angeles, Ca.

 Disclaimer